end2endzone/AnyRtttl/INSTALL.md

 # Dependencies #

+The AnyRtttl library have no dependencies on other Arduino library.
+However, some examples of the library requires external dependencies.

-The following Arduino Library must be installed on the system to use the library.
+The following Arduino Library must be installed on the system to use the library examples:

 * [BitReader v1.3.0](https://github.com/end2endzone/BitReader/tree/1.3.0)